sophgo/sophon-demo/docs/FAQ_EN.md

 ```bash
 sudo rm /tmp/vid_*
 ```

-### 4.5 The C++ demo uses ff_decode to decode the input picture with the suffix uppercase times "not support pic format, only support jpg and png"
-The current solution is to change the suffix of the input image to lower case.
-In the future, the image format will be determined directly by the image input, rather than by the name.

 ## 5 Accuracy test related issues
 ### 5.1 The inference result of FP32 BModel is inconsistent with that of the original model